bullhornfixie/dojo-blog/README.md

 - Anytime you render an array in React, each element in array must have key prop
 - Each key must have an id

+### Props
+- Term props stands for properties
+- Refers to properties of an object
+- All elements created in React are JavaScript objects
+- Pass data into a component by creating properties and values for object
+- Props are a way to pass data from a parent to child component

+### Learning points
+- Return to command line crtl + c